FadjiaLeila/SimpleTweet/README.md

  Project 2 - *Simple Tweet*

-**Name of your app** is an android app that allows a user to view his Twitter timeline.
+**SimpleTweetRose** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **10** hours spent in total